harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 |    12      |      1      |    0    |

+The row number references the row in the sample table, and thus the associated sample id, while the boolean variable *templow* indicates which samples have received the low temperature treatment (i.e. those where the value in the matrix is 1).

 ### 9a.
 Running limma
 After creating the design matrix object, the standard approach is to next run limma voom on the DGE object, e.g.: